WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 It provides structured example data for the block.
 This data is used to construct a preview for the block to be shown in the Inspector Help Panel when the user mouses over the block.

-See the [the example documentation](/docs/reference-guides/block-api/block-registration.md#example-optional) for more details.
+See the [Example documentation](/docs/reference-guides/block-api/block-registration.md#example-optional) for more details.

 ### Variations